 My Maths

-My maths tasks will be set weekly.
+My maths tasks will be set fortnightly.
 The tasks will often be related to the maths work that is being taught in class or will be a consolidation of previous work covered.
 Your child’s login details remain the same as last year.
-Please let us know if you are having problems logging in or need the login details again.
+Please let us know if you are having problems logging in or need the login details again – can you stick log in details in the diaries there is a space at the back for them.

 Please ensure that your child brings their book and diary into school every day.
 Their diary also acts as a brilliant communication tool to pass on any notes.
 Diaries will be checked and stamped each morning by one of the teachers.